vzbrunstad/assessment-4/README.md

 - `/categories/new`: A page with a form to create a new category
 - `/categories/:category_id`: A page to view the detail of a specific category and a list of all of its associated posts
 - `/categories/:category_id/edit`: A page with a form to update a specific category, with current values filled in already.
 Also include the ability to delete the specific category here.
+- `/categories/:category_id/delete`: A page with a form to update a specific category, with current values filled in already.
+Also include the ability to delete the specific category here.
 - `/categories/:category_id/posts/new`: A page with a form to create a new post, under the current category by default.
 - `/categories/:category_id/posts/:post_id`: A page to view the detail of a specific post.
 Also include the ability go back to the parent category detail page (`/categories/:category_id/`)
 - `/categories/:category_id/posts/:post_id/edit`: A page with a form to update a specific post, with current values filled in already.
 Also include the ability to delete the specific post here.
+- `/categories/:category_id/posts/:post_id/delete`: A page with a form to update a specific post, with current values filled in already.
+Also include the ability to delete the specific post here.

-NOTE: For creating, updating, or updating data... all actions should automatically redirect to another appropriate page, if successful, or display an error message if unsuccessful.
+NOTE: For creating, updating, or deleting data... all actions should automatically redirect to another appropriate page, if successful, or display an error message if unsuccessful.

 You do not need to style your pages (as Craigslist really doesn't make an effort to), but you should still have a nice basic visual presentation.
 You can earn a small bonus if you choose to add in some nice CSS styling to your front-end.